Pollution in China: Persistent organic pollutants

 China is a signatory nation of the Stockholm Convention, a treaty to control and phase out major persistent organic pollutants (POP).
 A plan of action for 2010 includes objectives such as eliminating the production, import and use of the pesticides covered under the convention, as well as an accounting system for PCB containing equipment.
 For 2015, China plans to establish an inventory of POP-contaminated sites and remediation plans.
 Since May 2009, this treaty also covers polybrominated diphenyl ethers and perfluorooctanesulfonic acid.
 Perfluorinated compounds are associated with altered thyroid function and decreased sperm count in humans.
-China faces a big challenge in controlling and eliminating POPs, since they often are cheaper than their alternatives, or are unintentionally produced and then released into the environment to save on treatment costs.
+China faces challenges in controlling and eliminating POPs, since they often are cheaper than their alternatives or are unintentionally produced and then released into the environment to save on treatment costs.

 Yellow dust

-The Yellow dust or Asian dust is a seasonal dust cloud which affects Northeast Asia during late winter and springtime.
+The Yellow dust or Asian dust is a seasonal dust cloud that affects Northeast Asia during late winter and springtime.
 The dust originates in the deserts of Mongolia, northern China and Kazakhstan where high-speed surface winds and intense dust storms kick up dense clouds of fine, dry soil particles.
 These clouds are then carried eastward by prevailing winds and pass over Northern China into Korea and Japan.

 Desertification has intensified in China.
-1,740,000 square kilometres of land is classified as "dry", and desertification disrupts the lives of 400 million people and causes direct economic losses of 54 billion yuan ($7 billion) a year, SFA figures show.
+1,740,000 square kilometres of land is classified as "dry", and desertification disrupts the lives of 400 million people and causes direct economic losses of 54 billion yuan ($7 billion) a year.
 Sulfur (an acid rain component), soot, ash, carbon monoxide, and other toxic pollutants including heavy metals (such as mercury, cadmium, chromium, arsenic, lead, zinc, copper) and other carcinogens, often accompany the dust storms, as well as viruses, bacteria, fungi, pesticides, antibiotics, asbestos, herbicides, plastic ingredients, combustion products and hormone mimicking phthalates.

 Coal

-The increasing number of air pollutants can cause incidences of low visibility for days and acid rain.
+The increasing number of air pollutants can cause incidents of low visibility for days and acid rain.
 According to the article "Air Pollution in Mega Cities in China", "Coal accounts for 70% of the total energy consumption, and emissions from coal combustion are the major anthropogenic contributors to air pollution in China."
 The Proceedings of the National Academy of Sciences also highlights the Huai River Policy established during China's central planning period between 1950 and 1980.
 The policy provided homes and offices with free coal for winter heating but was limited solely to the Northern region due to budget limitations.
 The policy led to a dramatic increase in coal consumption and production.
 Coal production alongside rapid economic growth has increased the emission of harmful pollutants such as carbon dioxide, sulfur dioxide, nitrogen oxide, and small particle matter known as PM2.5 and PM10.
 Long-term exposure to pollutants can cause health risks such as respiratory diseases, cancer, cardiovascular and cerebrovascular diseases.
 Coal is a huge issue because of the SO2 emissions from coal factories.
-According to the article, "SO2 exceeded the Chinese Grade-II standards in 22% of the country’s cities and caused acid rain problems in 38% of the cities."
+According to the article, "SO2 exceeded the Chinese Grade-II standards in 22% of the country's cities and caused acid rain problems in 38% of the cities."